 - “Deliver” “Lunch Money” Award for Best Breakout Player

-- “Lose Yourself (Demo)” Award for Fascinating Remix Team
+- “Lose Yourself” Award for Most Fascinating Remix Team

 - Snoh Aalegra Award for Best Breakout Rookie

 - PND ‘Colours’ Award for the “x” amount of Western Conference Contenders